A NSW Government website

 These initiatives will take a Hunter first approach with suggestions from the community.

+To stay informed, you can sign up to our monthly newsletter here.
+We'll keep you updated on opportunities to have your say and learn more about the potential impacts and benefits of the project.
 We use online and in-person engagement methods so you can participate at a time that is convenient for you.

 Hunter Transmission Project regional reference group

-A Regional Reference Group for the HTP held its first meeting on 5 February 2024.
+A regional reference group for the HTP held its first meeting on 5 February 2024.

 Learn more